rapid7/metasploit-credential/README.md

 `Metasploit::Credential` is documented using YARD.
 For each `ActiveRecord::Base` descendant, it uses `RailsERD` to generate an Entity-Relationship Diagram of all classes to which the descendant has a `belongs_to` relationship either directly or indirectly.

+### Database Setup

+`RailsERD` requires access to the database to walk the `ActiveRecord::Base` associations, so setup the `database.yml`, create the database, and run the migrations:

+    cp spec/dummy/config/database.yml.example spec/dummy/config/database.yml
+    # fill in passwords
+    edit spec/dummy/config/database.yml
+    rake db:create db:migrate

+### Graphviz Setup

+In order to generate the diagrams as PNGs, graphviz is used.
+It will need to be installed using your OS's package manager.

+#### OSX

+    `brew install graphviz`

-In order to generate the diagrams as PNGs, graphviz is used, which may have issues when use on OSX Mavericks.
-If you get 'CoreTest performance note' messages when running 'rake yard', you should reinstall graphviz as follows: `brew reinstall graphviz --with-bindings --with-freetype --with-librsvg --with-pangocairo`.
+Graphviz may have issues when used on OSX Mavericks or later.
+If `rake yard` hangs or you get `'CoreTest performance note'` messages when running 'rake yard', you should reinstall graphviz as follows:
+`brew reinstall graphviz --with-bindings --with-freetype --with-librsvg --with-pangocairo`.

+### Generate

+   rake yard

+### Reading

+   open doc/frames.html

+#### ERDs

+To view the ERDs, which you can't see on [rubydoc.info](http://rubydoc.info/gems/metasploit-credential), you can look at the docs for `Metasploit::Credential`

+   open doc/Metasploit/Credential.html

 # Installation